-Here’s whether phone cases trap heat and make phones heat up faster:
+Here’s everything about phone cases trapping heat and making phones heat up faster:

 In the vast majority of instances, phone cases do not trap heat enough to make phones run hotter than normal.

-If you want to learn all about whether phone cases trap heat and make your phone heat up fast, then this article is for you.
+If you want to learn all about how phone cases can affect your phone’s temperature to get cooler or hotter, then this article is for you.

 Let’s get started!